Biden to announce climate actions at ex-coal plant in Mass.

 White House officials have said the option remains under consideration.
 Press secretary Karine Jean-Pierre on Tuesday declined to outline a timetable for a decision aside from saying no such order would be issued this week.

-Gina McCarthy, Biden’s climate adviser, said the president is not “shying away” from treating climate as an emergency.
-She told CNN on Wednesday that he will be announcing a series of actions “over the next few weeks” to address the threat.
+Gina McCarthy, Biden’s climate adviser, said Biden is not “shying away” from treating climate as an emergency.

+“The president wants to make sure that we’re doing it right, that we’re laying it out, and that we have the time we need to get this worked out,” she told reporters on Air Force One.

 Sen. Ed Markey, D-Mass., said he was “confident that the president is ultimately ready to do whatever it takes in order to deal with this crisis.”